Outline of a Typical Lobbying Meeting

 - Within the group, send a Thank You email to the congressional staff who were present at the meeting about one week after the meeting.
 Include any relevant info (link to bill discussed, PDF of one-pager on bill).
 An example of a Thank You can be found on this page.

 - Email your lobbying report form to [email protected] (and cc your manager).
 Ensure the subject of the email is ‘Lobbying Report Form’.

 - Lobbying is simply having a conversation with a person and communicating what you would like to see happen.
 Don’t spend too much time thinking about the do’s and don’ts.
 Go to the meeting, try to find common ground and form a connection with the person you’re meeting with.

 - Likeability is everything.
 If you walk out of the room with them liking you, then they will be more likely to give your issue more attention and have you back for more meetings.
 Be positive and professional.

 - Use trigger words and tailor your message to the Member of Congress you are speaking with.
 For instance, when speaking with a Republican about the Global Poverty Act, focus on the connection between alleviating world poverty and improving U.S. national security as well as the wide-ranging economic benefits.

 - Meet Their Needs.
 When you’re in the meeting, keep in mind that…

 The staffer has to determine if they should ask their boss to cosponsor the bill.
 The staffer probably won’t read the bill, but they might write an overview and briefly discuss the bill.
 From you, the staffer needs to hear talking points that the leader will be responsive to (economic reasons for addressing poverty, national security reasons, etc.).

-A survey of Congressional staffers revealed that meetings with Constituents has more influence over leaders than meetings with corporate lobbyists.
+A survey of congressional staffers revealed that meetings with constituents have more influence over leaders than meetings with corporate lobbyists.